-Photography as an art form originated from improvements in technology that enabled photographers to control their pictures to match their artistic expression.
-Photographers have the ability to radically alter the results of a picture by selecting a variety of lenses, cameras, film, along with the framing and time of a snapshot.
-Filters, studio light, different darkroom processes, and electronic augmentation include even more resources for photographers to control their pictures.
+Photography as a sort arose from advancements in technology which allowed photographers to govern their images to suit their artistic expression.
+Photographers are ready to drastically change the result of a picture by choosing various cameras, lenses, film, and therefore the framing and timing of a trial.
+Filters, studio lighting, various darkroom processes, and digital enhancement add even more tools for photographers to control their images.

-Selecting black and white color gives a classic quality for photographs and brings elements like line, texture, and tone into the forefront.
-The selection of black and white (or a different monotone procedure) can also help direct the attention away from components that can divert from your photographer’s planned focus.
-Although a few picture purists insist on forgoing digital augmentation of any sort, many elect to utilize it in order to retouch imperfections and improve color, among other results.
+Choosing black and white over color gives a timeless quality to photos and brings elements like line, texture, and tone to the forefront. the selection of black and white (or another monotone process) may additionally help lead the attention aloof from elements that will distract from the photographer’s intended focus.
+Though some photography purists enforce forgoing digital enhancement of any kind, many opt to use it to retouch imperfections and enhance color, among other effects.

 As technology advancements enabled photography to become a more mobile medium, documentary photography emerged within the 1870s and was wont to chronicle historical events additionally as daily life.
 Documentary photographers launched to chronicle urban and rural living conditions to incite reform movements.
 The u. s.
 Farm Security Administration commissioned photographers like Walker Evans and Lange, of “Migrant Mother” (1936) fame, to document living conditions during the good Depression.
 During major wars and postwar eras, photographers also turned to social documentary photography, reaching to capture the experience of those caught in battle and its effects.
 Documentary photography is strongly linked to photojournalistic practices, with powerful images representing causes and movements of social change.